Rakib007Nabila/Detection-of-Parkinson-s-Using-ML/README.md

 We implemented and tested four different models:

- -Random Forest
+ - Random Forest

- -Support Vector Machine (SVM)
+ - Support Vector Machine (SVM)

- -Logistic Regression
+ - Logistic Regression

- -Neural Network (MLP Classifier)
+ - Neural Network (MLP Classifier)

 Each model was evaluated using: